cfw-guide/dsi.cfw.guide/docs/dumping-nand.md

     - A NAND backup typically takes around 7 minutes
 1. When the NAND backup is complete, hit the <kbd>START</kbd> button on your Nintendo DSi to exit dumpTool
 1. Power off your console and insert your SD card back into your device
-1. On the SD card, go to where `dumpTool.nds` (renamed as `boot.nds` if started via an exploit) is placed, and you'll see a new folder called `DT######...` which contains the NAND backup
+1. On the SD card, go to where `dumpTool.nds` is placed, and you'll see a new folder called `DT######...` which contains the NAND backup
+    - If dumpTool is downloaded from the [Get Started](get-started.html) page, it'll be named `boot.nds`
     - Inside the folder is `nand.bin` which is the backup itself, and `nand.bin.sha1` which is the SHA1 hash of the backup
 1. Store the `DT######...` folder somewhere safe, where you won't lose it
     - If possible, make multiple backups across different storage devices
     - Once you've backed it up elsewhere, you can delete it from the SD card
-1. If you've started dumpTool via an exploit, and was renamed from `dumpTool.nds` to `boot.nds`, delete it from the SD card root
+1. If you've started dumpTool via an exploit, and was downloaded from the [Get Started](get-started.html) page, delete it from the SD card root

 ::: warning